m-labs/artiq/doc/manual/writing_a_driver.rst

 Run it as before, while the controller is running.
 You should see the message appearing on the controller's terminal: ::

-    $ ./hello_controller.py
+    $ ./controller.py
     message: Hello World!

 When using the driver in an experiment, for simple cases the ``Client`` instance can be returned by the :class:`artiq.language.db.AutoDB` mechanism and used normally as a device.

 :warning: RPC servers operate on copies of objects provided by the client, and modifications to mutable types are not written back.
 For example, if the client passes a list as a parameter of an RPC method, and that method ``append()s`` an element to the list, the element is not appended to the client's list.

+The driver's controller should be saved in ~/artiq-dev/artiq/artiq/devices/driver_name/client.py.

 Command-line arguments
 ----------------------

 Use the Python ``argparse`` module to make the bind address and port configurable on the controller, and the server address, port and message configurable on the client.

 We suggest naming the controller parameters ``--bind`` and ``--port`` so that those parameters stay consistent across controller, and use ``-s/--server`` and ``--port`` on the client.

 The controller's code would contain something similar to this: ::